LUKEZFLU/LUKEZFLU/README.md

 - 📍 Seattle, WA

-- 🏫 Undergrad Student at University of Washington
+- 🏫 Undergraduate Student at University of Washington

-- 📖 Major in Informatics (DS & SDE) & Applied Mathematics (DS)